Did you know the first MOOC (Massive Open Online Course) was released in 2006?

 Enjoy a live session as an avatar with other students (like a college lecture) or with video conference.
 You can even project live video into VR, allowing you to present to your class as you would do with any other video conferencing software!

 You can take interaction a step further by adding 3D items to the stage and using the laser pointer to point out specific things to participants (enabling an interactive style of teaching online).

-Combining Vili’s existing MOOC with WebVR was simple to achieve by adding a single SCORM activity into the Vili MOOC platform (Moodle LMS).
+Combining Vili’s existing MOOC with the MootUp Metaverse platform was simple to achieve by adding a single SCORM activity into the Vili Metaverse MOOC (Moodle LMS).

 VR Headset or Not?